makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

     * SLAM (Speech-Language Aligned Models, Bapna+ 2022), which optimized joint embedding spaces to improve downstream tasks like speech recognition and audio-text retriev
-* we are the first work to perform cross-modal learning to endow the foundational speech model with richer semantic and psychological reprs
+* we are the first to perform cross-modal learning to endow the foundational speech model with richer semantic and psychological reprs

 # 3 Data & Tasks